 What You Need To Know About Child Support

-At the Law Office of Stephen W. Penn and Associates, we believe that our clients should be as educated as possible in the area of child support so that they can make informed decisions.
+At the Law Office of Stephen W. Penn, we believe that our clients should be as educated as possible in the area of child support so that they can make informed decisions.
 We provide this summary, which is not intended to be legal advice, to give an overview of the child support laws in the state of California.

 How Child Support Is Calculated